Campus Code of Conduct

 - (3) If the suspension remains in effect after the University Hearing Board's initial meeting, that board may decide to reconvene, upon motion by any member or the chair of the panel or upon the request of the suspended person or University-registered organization, to determine whether circumstances no longer require suspension.

-- The Judicial Administrator and the accused may agree, in writing, to a summary decision before formal charges are filed.
+- The Judicial Administrator and the accused may agree, in writing, to a summary decision at any time, but typically prior to a matter going to a hearing before the University Hearing Board.
 If a Summary Decision Agreement is reached, the Judicial Administrator shall:

 - send a notice of formal accusation and of the provisions of the summary decision to the accused; and